Jorwnpay/TGRS_BETL/README.md

 ### Training

-For training BETL, here is an example for quick start,
+For training BETL, here is an example for queick start,

 ```shell
 # Demo: training on KLSG